-Determining whether you qualify for the LEAP study won't benefit you directly.
+Determining whether you qualify for the SUPER study and participating in the additional, optional research won't benefit you directly.

 Being in this study is voluntary.
 You don't have to join if you don't want to.
 Choosing not to be in this study won't affect your medical care in any way.